sglmnaz/MyTo-doList_HTML-CSS-JS/README.md

-# A simple to-do list made with javascript, CSS and HTML
+# A simple to-do list made with javascript, CSS and HTML.
-### This was part of an exercise made to learn HTML and CSS
+### This was part of an exercise with the purpose of learning how to combine HTML, CSS and JavaScript.

 12/28/2020